-HRIS Stands for Human Resource Information System.
-You may also hear it called human resource information software, HRIS software, HRIS system, or HRMS which stands for human resource management system/software.
+HRIS stands for Human Resource Information System.
+HRIS is also known as human resource information software, HRIS software, HRIS system, or HRMS (human resource management system/software).

 Any of these names will do just fine, but plain old HRIS is the most common.
 But what is an HRIS and what does it do?